W. H. Clark (brewer): Halifax Street Brewery

-He founded the Halifax Street Brewery (also known as the Halifax Brewery)around 1844, and by May 1848 was described as an "enterprising brewer" when he founded a copper mine on land he owned near Strathalbyn.
+He founded the Halifax Street Brewery (also known as the Halifax Brewery) around 1844, and by May 1848 was described as an "enterprising brewer" when he founded a copper mine on land he owned near Strathalbyn.

+At the annual meeting of South Australian Justices of the Peace in December 1947, Clark qualified as a Grand Juror, mentioning Halifax Street, Adelaide as his address.

 In 1854 he formed a partnership "W. H. Clark & Co." with J. B. Spence, J. H. Parr and Edward Logue, to purchase the Crawford brothers' Hindmarsh Brewery assets in an attempt to reduce competition and increase their client base.
 The brewery was unpopular with nearby residents due to the stench of the waste liquid discharged into the Gilles Street gutters.
 Clark built a mill and malthouse on the same side of Halifax Street, with just the Rob Roy Tavern between them.

 In March 1856, Clark announced that the Halifax Street Brewery would be run by W. K. Simms & Co.
 (William Knox Simms) In February 1858, Henry Noltenius bought the Halifax plant, taking on Simms as manager in July, and ran the business until 6 November of that year, when he sold the business to Simms.
 Noltenius was insolvent by 1860.